-Smoked beef ribs are one of my favorite because there is nothing more satisfying than sliding out the bones after an 8-hour smoke.
-However smoked beef ribs can be a bit tricky, so make sure to use my recipe below so you get a delicious bark and wonderfully juicy meat.
+Smoked beef ribs are one of my favorites because there is nothing more satisfying than sliding out the bones after an 8-hour smoke.
+However, smoked beef ribs can be a bit tricky, so make sure to use my recipe below so you get a delicious bark and wonderfully juicy meat.

 Table of contents